 Since the last decade, gaming apps have evolved a lot, and we can see some tremendous changes in term of graphics, sounds, and speed.
 One such example I want to quote here is of PUBG; the new sensation among the gaming community across the globe.

-Earlier, the mobile game development was based on a pretty much monotonous plot.
+Earlier, mobile game development was based on a pretty much monotonous plot.
 If the app was about racing, all you could do was racing, and if the app was about shooting, you could only shoot and run all through the game.
-But, with advanced frameworks and some outstanding technological advancements, the mobile game development has reached an altogether new level.
+But, with advanced frameworks and some outstanding technological advancements, mobile game development has reached an altogether new level.
 You can customize the character, make squads, communicate with teammates, save the level, share the gaming stats, and much more.

 So, when you have so much to do on a single app, why do you even need any other app?
-Some of the best games of all times are Angry Birds, Candy Crush, Subway Surfer, Clash of Clans, and Flappy Bird.
+Some of the best games of all time are Angry Birds, Candy Crush, Subway Surfer, Clash of Clans, and Flappy Bird.

 What Are The Different Types Of Gaming Apps?